 1:00pm Tube ride to St. Paul’s

-Our next stop is St. Paul’s.
+Our next stop is St. Paul’s Cathedral.
 You can walk there, but the tube is probably faster.
 Hop on over and check out the enormous cathedral in the heart of London.

-2:00pm Millenium Bridge & Shakespeare’s Globe
+2:00 pm Millenium Bridge, Tate Modern & Shakespeare’s Globe

 From St. Paul’s, head down to the river to walk across the Millennium Bridge.
-This bridge became famous in the Harry Potter films, and is walked by thousands every day.
+This bridge became famous in the Harry Potter films and is walked by thousands every day.

 On the other side of the river is a rebuilt version of Shakespeare’s Globe theater.
 You can still see shows here today.

 Our favorite stopover spot is Boro Bistro.
-This french restaurant is cozy and quaint with a modern vibe.
-The tables are mis-matched and lined with funky cushions and blankets.
+This French restaurant is cozy and quaint with a modern vibe.
+The tables are mismatched and lined with funky cushions and blankets.

 Check the weekly schedule for Tower Bridge and see the bridge rise.
 The city posts the times that the bridge will rise up to let in large boats.

-5:00pm pre-dinner sightseeing at the London Eye
+5:00 p.m. pre-dinner sightseeing at the London Eye

 Now it is time to head back over to the London Eye.
-Take a taxi or the tube to get there.
+Take a taxi or a tube to get there.
 Book your tickets in advance here to secure your spot.
 You already have your tickets, so join the line and get ready for some views!

-The crazy part about the London eye is seeing the other pods going around.
+The crazy part about the London Eye is seeing the other pods going around.

 7:30pm dinner time!